w3c/aria-at-app/deploy/README.md

 [Vagrant](https://www.vagrantup.com/)-mediated
 [VirtualBox](https://www.virtualbox.org/) virtual machine is also available.
 On Vagrant up and destroy, sudo access is required.

+This does not rely on any private infrastructure, so any contributor may follow these instructions.
+This will require some manual modification of the configuration files.
+Those unfamiliar with Ansible may contact the project maintainers for more detailed instructions.
+Note that the resulting virtual machine will not have all the capabilities of the production system.

 1. Install [Vagrant](https://www.vagrantup.com/) (version 2) and
    [VirtualBox](https://www.virtualbox.org/) (version 5.2)
 2. Install vagrant-hostsupdater